Israel hits back after Dimona nuclear reactor rocket alert | DW | 22.04.2021

 A spokesperson for the Israel military said a surface-to-air missile exploded in southern Israel, but no damages or injuries were reported.
 The missile was an SA-5, and did not hit the reactor.

-Israel's secretive Dimona nuclear facility is widely believed to be the centerpiece of an undeclared nuclear weapons program.
+The air raid sirens were sounded in Abu Krinat, a village just a few kilometers from Dimona, the Negev desert town where Israel's nuclear reactor is located.
+The secretive Dimona nuclear facility is widely believed to be the centerpiece of an undeclared nuclear weapons program.

 Iran has blamed Israel for a series of incidents targeting its nuclear program.
 Israel has opposed US efforts to revive the nuclear deal.
-Iran maintains its nuclear program is for peaceful purposes only.
+Iran maintains its nuclear program is for peaceful purposes only, and has called for international scrutiny on the Dimona reactor.

+Israeli Prime Minister Benjamin Netanyahu has said Israel will not allow Iran to develop a nuclear weapons capability, and defense officials have acknowledged preparing possible attack missions on Iranian targets.
+Israel has twice bombed other Middle Eastern nations to target their nuclear programs.

 Last week, Iran's Kayhan newspaper published an opinion piece by Iranian analyst Sadollah Zarei suggesting Israel's Dimona facility be targeted after the attack on Natanz.
 Zarei cited the idea of "an eye for an eye" in his remarks.